 Desmond was so unaffected in his responses.
 There was no trace of ego and no personal pride.
 He didn’t use exaggeration or hyperbole in his retelling of the story.
 No great descriptors in the narrative—only a simple telling of facts.
 Above all, Desmond exuded a sense of wonder that we were interested.

 After that lunch, I stayed in touch with Desmond and Frances for a while.
 They visited a time or two after that when they were on their way to Lynchburg.

 I mentioned earlier that something had recently happened to cause me to revisit this blog.
 Just a few weeks ago, I “unretired” to accept the position as President of the Virginia War Memorial Foundation.
 One of my favorite galleries in the Virginia War Memorial houses an exhibition about the 50 Virginians who have been awarded the Medal of Honor.
 And there is Desmond, conscientious objector and noncombatant, who saved 75 men pinned-down by enemy fire on Hacksaw Ridge.

 His story lives as do the stories of the 49 other Virginians who have been recognized for answering the call to duty, and for performing far above and beyond that call.

 Although we are currently closed to the public, we will be sharing stories like Desmond’s online.
 We invite you to visit the Memorial’s new Medal of Honor Gallery once we are reopened to the public.
 In the meantime, please stay tuned in to our blog, our emails, and our online resources.
 We will continue to share the stories of the War Memorial and Virginia’s veterans on these platforms until we can safely reopen our doors to the public.

-Pam Seay is the President of the Virginia War Memorial Foundation.
+written by Pam Seay, President of the Virginia War Memorial Foundation.